ovinc/helisol/README.md

 - `SunObservation` describes the position of the sun in the sky as observed at a given location on earth (azimuth, height, etc.).

 The package also includes tools to store and manipulate angles (`Angle` class) and times (`Time` class), and a function to calculate refraction effects (`refraction()`).

+See *ExampleShadow.ipynb* for an example on how to use the package to calculate the shadow of an object at different times of the year.

 *SOON*:
 - Sundial calculation and generation